The Inherent Risks to Buyers of Phuket Property

 We all want to avoid risk, but most people are aware that some level of risk will always exist.
 The question is: how is that risk being managed?
 In the Phuket property market, risks can be mitigated – or even eliminated – by following the correct guidance and advice.
 And this starts by working with the right people, and making sure that the best legal representation has been sought.

-Placing a Reservation Deposit
+Placing a Reservation Deposit on a Phuket Property

 The lawyer should take every necessary step to ensure that the law is on the buyer’s side should the due diligence turn up anything that would warrant pulling out of the purchase.
 These exit clauses should be clearly worded so that the developer or seller is bound by law to return the deposit.